-Use a funnel to fill the bottle with your favorite torch oil.
+Use a funnel to fill the bottle with your favourite torch oil.

-Insert the Coupling & Wick at the top of the bottle and twist it into place.
+Insert the coupling & wick at the top of the bottle and twist them into place.
 Let the Wick absorb oil.

 Loosen up the Split Ring Hanger on one side and position the bottleneck in the ring.